 How To Step 13

-Install the new VW Jetta oil filter o-ring (comes with the new oil filter) back onto its groove on housing cap.
+Install the new VW Jetta oil filter o-ring (which comes with the new oil filter) back onto its groove on the housing cap.
 Lubricate it with some fresh clean oil.
 Be careful not to stretch the o-ring too.
 Also, lubricate the o-ring on the oil filter with a little bit of fresh oil.

 How To Step 14

 Lubricate the new oil filter o-ring with some fresh clean oil.

 How To Step 15